 The Role of Last Mile and On-Net Providers

 In telecommunications, a critical service delivery component is the Last Mile—the final leg of the network that delivers the service to the end-user or customer’s premises.
-The Last Mile can often be the most challenging and expensive part of network infrastructure due to the complexities and costs of reaching individual users.
+Due to the complexities and costs of reaching individual users, the last mile can often be the most challenging and expensive part of network infrastructure.

 When a Tier 1 ISP is also the Last Mile provider, it implies that the ISP’s infrastructure extends directly to the customer’s premises.
 Such a scenario often ensures high-quality service and more control over the service parameters, as the same provider manages the entire service route, from the core network to the end user.